ankane/or-tools-ruby/README.md

 machines_count = 1 + jobs_data.flat_map { |job| job.map { |task| task[0] }  }.max
 all_machines = machines_count.times.to_a

+# computes horizon dynamically as the sum of all durations
 horizon = jobs_data.flat_map { |job| job.map { |task| task[1] }  }.sum

+# creates job intervals and add to the corresponding machine lists
 all_tasks = {}
 machine_to_intervals = Hash.new { |hash, key| hash[key] = [] }